 Secondly, Seth Thomas produced iron case clocks.
 Iron Case clocks were heavy like marble.
 Seth Thomas Clock company coated the iron cases in black enamel.
 Obviously, this gave the black case clocks the look and cold feel of marble.
 However, this technique offered a better price point for customers.
 Most cast iron enamel case clocks date from 1892 to 1895.

 Thirdly, Seth Thomas is best known for his Adamantine Clocks.
 Adamantine is a celluloid veneer.
 Seth Thomas Company purchased the right to use this new material from the Celluloid Manufacturing Company of New York City in 1881.
 Thus, they manufactured the celluloid veneer material in different colors and patterns.
 Indeed, it could easily mimic the deep grains of marble or slate.
 Additionally, the veneer could also mimic wood mahogany grains.
 Seth Thomas Clock Company attached these veneers to simple wood case clocks.
 Adamantine clocks had production dates from 1882 until 1920.
+Many were also made by Ansonia Clock company.

 Seth Thomas Clock Company enjoyed a long and successful run as a company.
 Therefore, Seth Thomas Clocks is among the most prolific American Clock Companies.
 The quality and beauty of Seth Thomas Clocks, as well as the precise movement, makes them desirable as much today as in the past.
 An antique clock by Seth Thomas brings quite a bit of beauty and function to your home.